 This is Mora’s story.
 She and her husband chose to settle in the neighborhood of Remolino, named after a plantation, or a finca owned by a nameless wealthy family in Medellin.
-And it was in Remolino, beside the Cauca River, where she and her husband brought up their children and where she witnessed a new iteration of the conflict she had fled.
+In Remolino, beside the Cauca River, she and her husband brought up their children.
+There, she also witnessed a new iteration of the conflict she had fled.

 Life under armed groups

 Unlike the rest of Puerto Valdivia, Remolino was the only sector south and adjacent to the Simon Bolivar Bridge, right in the middle of FARC territory.
 Everything north of the bridge, was paramilitary territory.
 As a result, Remolino was often the site of battles between FARC and the paramilitaries.

 Unlike FARC who up until the 2016 held the same name, the paramilitaries went through numerous names changes post-2006, after they went through a secret peace process with the Uribe administration and the government ceased to recognize them.
 Today, they call themselves El Clan del Golfo or Urabeños, but to avoid confusion locals simply call them—paracos.
 Paracos are as much a part of life in Puerto Valdivia as the Cauca River itself.